robin-na/robin-na.github.io/index.md

 ## About Me

 I am a PhD candidate in [Information Technology](https://mitsloan.mit.edu/faculty/academic-groups/information-technology/about-us) at MIT Sloan, exploring the intersection of artificial intelligence, scientific knowledge, and human-AI decision-making.
-In other words, I investigate in multiple aspects of human-AI-science interaction for improved decision-making as a computer scientist and a social scientst.
+In other words, I investigate in multiple aspects of human-AI-science interaction for improved decision-making as a computer scientist and a social scientist.

 As a computer scientist, I focus on building generative models that improve predictions by integrating scientific resources and providing recommendations that are both accurate and appealing to human decision-makers.
 As a social scientist, I conduct metascientific critiques to identify which scientific findings are useful for predictions in different contexts and assess the enterprise's effectiveness of generating cumulative knowledge for predicting social phenomena.